YuxinZhaozyx/siyuan-embed-drawio/README.md

 + Method 1: Simply export your diagram as an SVG from any draw.io platform with the "Include a copy of my diagram" option enabled, then drag the resulting SVG file into SiYuan.
 + Method 2: Copy all content from any draw.io platform, type `/drawio` in the editor, and paste the copied content into the pop-up draw.io window.

+**draw.io image block label:**

+The label of a draw.io image block can be configured in the plugin settings.

 ## Changelog

++ v0.3.0
+    + Feature: edit dialog support fullscreen mode [#2](https://github.com/YuxinZhaozyx/siyuan-embed-drawio/issues/2)
 + v0.2.2
     + Optimize: add tag configuration, now you can set the display mode of tags in the configuration
 + v0.2.1